 Louis, Lestat, Daniel and Claudia will be in the new series but it’s unclear how their stories are related.

 From the start, executive producer Mark Johnson made it clear that upholding Rice’s legacy is of utmost importance when it comes to bringing her book to television.
-"Developing this series carries great pressure and responsibility," he told People (opens in new tab).
+"Developing this series carries great pressure and responsibility," he told People.
 "What Anne Rice created and what her fans have been transfixed by forces us to take this book-to-television transition with a great deal of responsibility.
 It is imperative that we do not disappoint her fans and yet we need to make sure that this story, these characters, sing for a modern audience."

 With that statement in mind, there’s no question that the AMC Interview with the Vampire series will be different from the book, as evidenced by first look photos.
-The book’s version of Louis de Pointe du Lac is that he’s a 24 year-old widower and plantation owner and in the series he’s a 33 year-old brothel owner.
+The book’s version of Louis de Pointe du Lac is that he’s a 24 year-old widower and plantation owner and in the series he’s a 33 year-old businessman.
 New characters are being introduced while the setting seems to shift from 1700s and 1800s New Orleans to what looks to be 1920s and 1930s New Orleans.

 While the first look photos look sultry and sensual and, we have to say, really great, we also have to point out that what they show us looks nothing like the 1994 movie, nor do they resemble anything that happened in the book.
 That said, hopefully everyone will keep an open mind.